Christine Pullein-Thompson: Life

 Pullein-Thompson was born in Wimbledon.
-Her father, Harold Pullein-Thompson, had the Military Cross and her mother, Joanna Cannan an author credited with starting the idea of pony books in 1936.
+Her father, Harold Pullein-Thompson, had the Military Cross and her mother, Joanna Cannan, was an author credited with starting the idea of pony books in 1936.
 She was the second of twins.
 They had an elder sister and an elder brother.
 Denis would adopt his mother's name and become an actor and successful comedy playwright under the name Denis Cannan.
 All the sisters would be writers.

 The family home was a villa in the suburb of Wimbledon.
 Her father was badly wounded in the war and in frequent pain with related bad temper.
 He had earned the Military Cross.
 He had just survived when many of his fellows had been killed.
-He had been a teacher but he then sold fridges and had a game company, but it has her mother who made more money writing pony books on the kitchen table.
+He had been a teacher but he then sold fridges and had a game company, but it was her mother who made more money writing pony books on the kitchen table.

 The family moved to Rotherfield Peppard in Oxfordshire, where their large house, The Grove, had its own stables.
 Christine could ride at age seven and she her sisters would compete in events.
-In time they would describe their country childhood in their joint auto biography Fair Girls and Grey Horses (2014).
-The life that they lead as children was going to the subject of many of their books.
-The girls had an unusual education as distinct from their brother who went to Eton College; their mother taught them at home.
+In time they would describe their country childhood in their joint autobiography Fair Girls and Grey Horses (2014).
+The life that they led as children became the subject of many of their books.
+The girls had an unusual education, as distinct from their brother who went to Eton College; their mother taught them at home.

 When she and her twin were 14 years old and her sister was 15, they abandoned education and started a riding school at their home.
 The riding school brought in extra money as the three sisters taught others to ride.